-With hundreds of different models, types and variations on offer, finding the best baby car seat can often be one of the more challenging items on your baby shopping list.
-From the seats designed to be attached to a pushchair as a travel system to those that come with Isofix fastenings, it can be hard to know where to start.
+With hundreds of different models, types and variations on offer, finding the best baby car seat can often be one of the more challenging items on your shopping list.

 Types of baby car seat

 According to GOV.UK, a car seat is mandatory for transporting babies in cars.
 All children under 12-years-old (or who are less than 135cm tall) need a car seat in the UK.

 You’ll most likely need to invest in more than one car seat as your child grows up.
 Alternatively, you could look into a complete multi-stage car seat, which will stretch from birth to 12-years-old.

 The laws around the types of child seats that are deemed safe have now been tightened.
 In 2017, backless booster seats were deemed unfit for children under 125cm (4.1ft) or weighing less than 22kg (48.5 lbs).

 There are mainly three types of car seat available that will be suitable for your newborn: